k-vikram/RandomJSProblems/README.md

 Will keep adding JS problems that will be solved randomly or any other snippet that are worth collecting here.
 Feel free to browse.

-> Might be helpful for Interview Preaparation People or JS starters.
+> Might be helpful for Interview Preparation People or JS starters.

 **Run Instructions**: Paste the script it into a dummy HTML file(encl.) with a script a tag and open that file with any modern Browser (Chrome, Firefox, Edge, Safari,Brave etc..)